 Before you grab a weight and get to work, there are a few things to keep in mind.
 Most importantly?
 You’ll want to start light.
 Since this move is more targeted than your conventional deadlift, you’ll want to take things down a notch with how heavy you’re lifting.
 Use lighter weights than you would for a traditional deadlift and work up your strength until you’re able to progress to some higher pounds.
-“Start with lighter weights—whether that’s a dumbbell or a kettlebell—as you build up grip strength, says Katie Kollath, CPT and co-founder of Barpath Fitness.
-The move is traditionally done with a barbell, but you can swap in a dumbbell if you want to work with something lighter (or if that’s all you've got at home).
+“Start with lighter weights—whether that’s a dumbbell or a kettlebell—as you build up grip strength,” says Katie Kollath, CPT, and co-founder of Barpath Fitness.
+The move is traditionally done with a barbell, but you can swap in a dumbbell, kettlebell, or long resistance band if you want to work with something lighter (or if that’s all you've got at home).

 Another way to work your way up to the full expression of the move is to practice with single-leg Romanian deadlifts, in which you'll keep one leg planted on the floor with the other extended out behind you as you lift.
 “This variation requires much more unilateral stability,” says Kollath.
 This will help you become accustomed to the lowering motion, and make it easier when you work your way up to trying it with two feet flat on the floor.